Proto:Ms. Pac-Man (SNES)

 The first obvious difference in this build is that there are no Digital Eclipse or Williams Entertainment logos displayed on startup.

 The second obvious difference is, well...

-Most interestingly, this early version sports a completely different-looking Ms. Pac-Man, one which is somewhat reminiscent of the less cartoonish design featured in the original arcade version's cabinet.
-The reason for this different design, as it turns out, is due to this prototype seemingly being based on an unreleased prototype of the Genesis version, as confirmed by the identical early copyright text.
-Judging by the holes in the logo around her head, she appears to have been hastily pasted in without the logo graphics being fixed up afterward, not that it really matters, as fortunately the developers ended up updating her design, so that it matched the one used in the Genesis version.
+Most interestingly, this early version sports a completely different-looking Ms. Pac-Man which is somewhat reminiscent of the less cartoonish design featured on the original arcade version's cabinet.
+The reason for this different design is due to this prototype seemingly being based on an unreleased prototype of the Genesis version, as confirmed by the identical early copyright text.
+Judging by the holes in the logo around her head, she appears to have been hastily pasted in without the logo graphics being fixed up afterward.
+Ft that it really matters, as fortunately, the developers ended up updating her design to match the one used in the final Genesis version.

 Part of the title screen graphics also overwrite most of both players' sprites in VRAM, which are not reloaded until the attract loop starts, so starting a new game directly from the title screen without letting the attract demo play will result in glitched graphics.